Location Remarketing, Or Place Based Remarketing

 Another element of this ecosystem is the ability to collect device IDs of your best customers.
 For example, if you want to identify the people who clicked on your ads, or go to your store a lot, you can capture their device IDs and serve ads whenever you want to activate that audience.
 For movie companies this is amazing because we are able to track the users who go to movie theaters a lot.
 This heavy movie going audience account for a high percentage of overall movie tickets sold, so it makes sense for a Sony Pictures or Universal to want to reach these users repeatedly.
 This data becomes more valuable when you layer on demographic targeting by age, gender and interests.

-There are two ways we accomplish Place Based Remarketing.
+There are two ways we accomplish location remarketing.